aphp/eds-scikit/docs/functionalities/biology/preparing-measurement.md

 # Preparing measurement

-This tutorial demonstrates the workflow to prepare measurement table.
+This tutorial demonstrates the workflow to prepare the measurement table.

 !!! tip "Big volume"
     Measurement table can be large.
 Do not forget to set proper spark config before loading data.